signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

         EOH

         zypper install -y splunk-otel-collector

+        # Optional: install Splunk OpenTelemetry Auto Instrumentation
+        zypper install -y splunk-otel-auto-instrumentation
         ```
 1. See the [Collector Debian/RPM Post-Install
    Configuration](#collector-debianrpm-post-install-configuration) section.
+1. If the optional Auto Instrumentation package was installed,
+   see the [Auto Instrumentation Post-Install
+   Configuration](#auto-instrumentation-post-install-configuration) section.
 1. If log collection is required, see the [Fluentd](#fluentd) section.
 1. To upgrade the Collector, run the following commands:
     - Debian:
       ```sh
       sudo apt-get update
       sudo apt-get install --only-upgrade splunk-otel-collector
       ```
       **Note:** If the default configuration files in `/etc/otel/collector` have
       been modified after initial installation, you may be prompted to keep the
       existing files or overwrite the files from the new Collector package.
     - RPM:
         - `yum`
           ```sh
           sudo yum upgrade splunk-otel-collector
           ```
         - `dnf`:
           ```sh
           sudo dnf upgrade splunk-otel-collector
           ```
         - `zypper`
           ```sh
           sudo zypper refresh
           sudo zypper update splunk-otel-collector
           ```
       **Note:** If the default configuration files in `/etc/otel/collector` have
       been modified after initial installation, the existing files will be
       preserved and the files from the new Collector package may be installed
       with a `.rpmnew` extension.
+1. To upgrade the Auto Instrumentation package, run the following commands:
+   - Debian:
+     ```sh
+     sudo apt-get update
+     sudo apt-get install --only-upgrade splunk-otel-auto-instrumentation
+     ```
+     **Note:** You may be prompted to keep or overwrite the configuration file at
+     `/usr/lib/splunk-instrumentation/instrumentation.conf`.
+   - RPM:
+     - `yum`
+       ```sh
+       sudo yum upgrade splunk-otel-auto-instrumentation
+       ```
+     - `dnf`:
+       ```sh
+       sudo dnf upgrade splunk-otel-auto-instrumentation
+       ```
+     - `zypper`
+       ```sh
+       sudo zypper refresh
+       sudo zypper update splunk-otel-instrumentation
+       ```

 #### Collector Debian/RPM Packages

 If you prefer to install the Collector without the [installer script
-](./linux-installer.md) or the Debian/RPM Repositories in the previous section,
+](./linux-installer.md) or the [Debian/RPM Repositories
+](#collector-debianrpm-packages) in the previous section, you can download the
-you can download the individual Debian or RPM package from [Github Releases](
+individual Debian or RPM package from [Github Releases](
 https://github.com/signalfx/splunk-otel-collector/releases) and install it with
 the following commands (requires `root` privileges).